enzymejs/enzyme/docs/api/ReactWrapper/context.md

 # `.context([key]) => Any`

-Returns the context hash for the root node of the wrapper.
+Returns the legacy context hash for the root node of the wrapper.
 Optionally pass in a prop name and it will return just that value.